smf-steve/mips_cli/README.md

 ## Purpose:

-1. To learn more about bash scripting via an implemenation project
+1. To learn more about bash scripting via an implementation project
 1. To build a prototype for a web-based MIPS simulation system
 1. To provide a learning tool to students

+## MIPS Language Deviations
+   1. Registers can allow be referenced with names, e.g., $zero versus $0
+   1. If a cmd that expects a registers is provided with a non $value, the integer is assumed to be the same as $in
+      - for example:

+   1. Constants can be provided via based numbers
+   1. Spaces must be provided between tokens, and proper shell quoting is required.
+   1. Characters may be entered either quoted or not.
+      - Characters in the range 0..9 are assumed to be integers
+   1.

 ## Usage Example